Image Generation from Contextually-Contradictory Prompts: Experiments and Results

-In Figure~\ref{fig:limitations}, we present three failure cases of our method on examples from the Whoops! benchmark.
-Since our approach relies on guiding the model through text alone, it cannot control properties that the underlying model inherently struggles with—such as generating specific quantities or enforcing precise orientations.
+\paragraph{\textbf{Limitations.}} In Figure~\ref{fig:limitations}, we present representative failure cases of our method on examples from the Whoops! benchmark.
+Since our approach relies on guiding the model through text alone, it cannot control properties that the underlying model inherently struggles with, such as generating specific quantities or enforcing precise orientations; a more detailed categorization and analysis of failure modes is provided in the supplementary.